 If you’re self-employed, you’ll need to sign up with a KiwiSaver provider directly.
-If you join the Gareth Morgan Kiwisaver Scheme (which Kiwibank distributes), you won’t be required to make KiwiSaver contributions, but there are a number of ways you can contribute voluntarily.
+If you join the Kiwi Wealth Kiwisaver Scheme (formerly called the Gareth Morgan KiwiSaver Scheme) which Kiwibank distributes, you won’t be required to make KiwiSaver contributions, but there are a number of ways you can contribute voluntarily.

 If you employ staff, you’ll need to enroll them in KiwiSaver and make contributions on their behalf.